Our Hike from Utah Beach

 We got breakfast the next morning at the tabac down at the corner, then came back and got Monsieur Berot.
 Off to Poupeville!

-He laughed as we pulled into Poupeville, and made a sort of grand gesture and announced the place.
-No, there isn't much there, the idea of spending the day in Poupeville and then walking back does sound silly.
+He laughed as we pulled into Poupeville, made a sort of grand gesture, and announced our arrival.
+No, there isn't much there.
+The idea of spending the day in Poupeville and then walking back does sound silly.

 But instead he let us out there and drove our van back to Sainte-Mère-Église.
 We walked a kilometer east to join Grande Randonneé 223.
 GR 223 would be the path of choice for multi-day D-Day hiking — it starts in Bayeux, goes to the coast and follows Omaha Beach, loops back inland to get around the Douve estuary, then continues north along Utah Beach, through Sainte-Mère-Église and then on north toward Cherbourg.

 We joined GR 223 on the small D 239 lane, along the edge of the Beauguillot nature preserve.
 It's about three kilometers due north along that to the Musée du Débarquement, the Landing Museum, near the village of la Madeleine.

 From there we walked north along the beach, either on the beach itself or along some paths along the dune just along its upper edge.